 NH Natural Hazards

-The 2019 Division Outstanding Early Career Scientists Award is awarded to Jadranka Šepić for fundamental contributions to the research on meteorological tsunamis and high-frequency sea level oscillations.
+The 2019 Division Outstanding Early Career Scientist Award is awarded to Jadranka Šepić for fundamental contributions to the research on meteorological tsunamis and high-frequency sea level oscillations.

 In her career, Jadranka Šepić, has provided significant contributions to meteotsunami’s, destructive and sometimes deadly, atmospherically generated ocean waves in the tsunami frequency band.
 This places Šepić’s contributions at the forefront of world research on natural hazards.
 She is author with the most meteotsunami publications in the last years.
 She has also made significant contributions to the oceanography of semi-enclosed seas, to the analysis of global and regional sea-level observations, models and processes, and to interdisciplinary issues in marine biogeochemistry and fisheries.